yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_13.png

 `d)` Now let's see our app's enpoints on the map.
-Go to the **MONITOR APPLICATION** card where you can see that both endpoints are shown on the map - one in North America, US East (N. Virginia), another in Europe (Frankfurt).
+Go to the **MONITOR APPLICATION** card where you can see that both endpoints are shown on the map - one in North America, another in Europe.

 .. figure:: _figures/1_14.png